hexchat/hexchat/share/doc/faq.md

 You sure can, but I don't accept translations directly.
 They must be done through the [Transifex Project](https://www.transifex.com/projects/p/hexchat/).
-Bear in mind that the email address with which you register on Transifex will be visible in the translation files.
+You simply register on the site, then you can apply for membership in a translation team via the web interface.
+Approvals are done manually so it might take a few days for you to be approved.
+Also bear in mind that the email address with which you register on Transifex will be visible in the translation files.

 * * * * *